 The Fermat primes currently known:

-Five Fermat primes are known, all identified by the seventeenth century.
-Fermat himself conjectured that all numbers of this form are prime; he was wrong from $j = 5$ onward.
-Whether any further Fermat primes exist remains an open problem.
+Five Fermat primes are known.
+Fermat conjectured that all numbers of this form were prime; Euler disproved the claim at $j=5$.
+Whether any further Fermat primes exist remains open.

 Seven is prime, but $7 \neq 2^{2^j} + 1$ for any $j$ — it is not a Fermat prime.
 Therefore the regular heptagon is not on the list.
 It is not constructible.